bbj4t/gemini-live-self-host/README.md

 1. Set up a table in your Supabase database with the `pgvector` extension enabled.
 2. Populate the table with your document embeddings.
-3. The `vector-search` function is pre-configured to query this table.
-You may need to adjust the function's code to match your specific table and column names.
+3. The project includes a template `vector-search` function (`supabase/functions/vector-search/index.ts`) that is correctly configured for CORS and returns mock data.
+To enable RAG, you must **edit this file to implement your own logic**: generate an embedding for the user's query and perform a similarity search against your database.

 #### Step 6: Configure The App UI